Cui-Zhao/RF-WISE/index.md

 RF-Wise contains three main components, including 1) _Multi-carrier Frequency Spreading_, 2) _Harnessing Hardware-constrained Wider-band_ and 3) _Sensing Feature Extraction_.

 1) Multi-carrier Frequency Spreading.
 Multiplexing frequencies by customizing continuous wave to obtain multi-dimensional sensing samples from different frequencies.

 2) Harnessing more allowable bandwidth to enrich the sensing samples further, and enhance the timing resolution of sensing as well, after a set of the hardware related issues are addressed.

-3) Extracting representative and effective features from the sensing samples obtained by RF-Wise, to be used by various applications.
+4) Extracting representative and effective features from the sensing samples obtained by RF-Wise, to be used by various applications.

 ## Implementation
 1) Hardware.
 RF-Wise is developed using one USRP X310 with one SBX-40 daughterboard.
 Two directional antennas (Laird S9028PCR with the gain of 8 dBi) are installed to transmit and receive signals to and from the Alien 9640 RFID tag, respectively.
 USRP is connected to a desktop of an Intel Core i9-9900K CPU, 32 GB RAM, Intel Converged Network Adapter X520-DA1 and 10 Gigabit Ethernet Cable for a high bit-rate sensing data collection.

 2) Software development.
 The back-end of RF-Wise runs on the EPC Gen2 protocol using GNU Radio 3.7 and UHD 3.15 on Ubuntu 18.04.

+## Feature Example

 [Link](url) and ![Image](src)